jaspervanderhoek/cf-mendix-buildpack/README.md

     cf set-env <YOUR_APP> X_FRAME_OPTIONS "ALLOW-FROM https://example.com/"

+### Configuring Strict SSL Connection headers

+To request strict SSL transport you can add the header `Strict-Transport-Security`.
+See [this Mozilla page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) for details.
+This header is commonly added at the proxy that presents the SSL certificate.
+You can also chose to enable this header from the container,  when running on Bluemix you will need to enable to setting.
+There should be a valid SSL certificate on the URL for this header to work.
+This can be configured via het `STRICT_TRANSPORT_SECURITY` environment variable and passing the maximum age you'd like to have in the header.
+For example:

+    cf set-env <YOUR_APP> STRICT_TRANSPORT_SECURITY 7884000

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 5.15+ you can use sticky sessions.
 Mendix 7 brings this even further by no longer requiring a state store.
 See below on how to activate these settings, based on the Mendix version you use.